 This song was taken from Bad Religion’s 2010 album and was written by Gurewitz.
-The track sees the band in rather commercial territory and they have adapted their sound for modern times here with the songs vibe being more than a little reminiscent of the sound of today’s emo/post-hardcore bands, many of whom owe a large debt to Bad Religion.
-As a result of this it was commercially successful, reaching number 38 in the Rock charts.
+The track sees the band in rather commercial territory and they have adapted their sound for modern times here with the vibe of the song being more than a little reminiscent of the sound of today’s emo/post-hardcore bands, many of whom owe a large debt to Bad Religion.
+As a result of this, it was commercially successful, reaching number 38 in the Rock charts.

 # 8 – Los Angeles is Burning

 Next on our top 10 Bad Religion songs list is a great song from 2004’s The Empire Strikes First.
 It is one of the band’s more political cuts, being about sensationalism in the American media.
 It reached number 40 in the Billboard Charts and the album itself reached the same position in the album charts.
 Many of the songs on the record were lyrically inspired by the war in Iraq which was a very current global issue during the time of its release.
 By this point, the Gurewitz was back in the band and they were back on Epitaph.

 This track is taken from 1993’s Recipe For Hate which was their major label debut and is largely considered to be their breakthrough album.
 This is somewhat solidified by the fact that this track features Eddie Vedder from Pearl Jam on backing vocals, who at that time were one of the biggest-selling bands of the then-massive grunge movement.
 The track has an element of that kind of sound to it.
 Grunge was often said to have been the next punk movement and Bad Religion was a punk band who were clearly taking the opportunity to make their mark here.